 Vepesid Overview - Patient Information: Side Effects

-Nausea, vomiting, loss of appetite, strange aftertaste, diarrhea, mouth sores, muscle aches, drowsiness, fatigue, or skin color changes may occur.
-Nausea and vomiting can be quite severe.
-In some cases, drug therapy may be necessary to prevent or relieve nausea and vomiting.
-Changes in diet such as eating several small meals or limiting activity may help decrease some of these effects.
-If these effects persist or worsen, notify your doctor or pharmacist promptly.
+Nausea, vomiting, loss of appetite, or diarrhea may occur.
+Nausea and vomiting can be severe.
+In some cases, your doctor may prescribe medication to prevent or relieve nausea and vomiting.
+Eating several small meals, not eating before treatment, or limiting activity may help lessen some of these effects.
+If any of these effects persist or worsen, tell your doctor or pharmacist promptly.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.